briankelley/atlas-voice-training/README.md

 - MUSAN: CC BY 4.0

 **Note:** The CC-BY-NC-SA-4.0 license on ACAV100M means trained models inherit a non-commercial restriction.

-## The 'Godfather' Problem

-*Just when I thought I was out, they pull me back in!*

-When advances in the usability of AI rekindle a love for programming you resigned from *decades ago*, your experience as full stack programmer is suddenly so dated that the only marginal value it extends is a grasp of pipelines and processes (surprisingly none of that has changed).
-But being amped up to dig in and no discernable skill or experience in current stacks and syntax changes your role to that of 'prompt engineer'.
-I'm a touch typist, not the fastest, but I'll hold my own against anyone with enough caffeine.
-But I'm also 'wordy'.
-These mix like oil and water.

-tl;dr Didn't want to spend 15 minutes pounding out deep context prompts on a keyboard that I could speak in 60 seconds.
-But I also didn't want to say "Hey Jarvis" to my computer.

 ## Acknowledgments